fabremx/crafting-frontend-exercices/README.md

 ### 4.2 Testing Betting-list - Exercice n°4<a id='42'></a>

-Display a list of game odds with calling component `Betting Item`.
+Display a list of game odds using component `Betting Item`.

 ```ts
 function createTemplate(gameOddsList: GameOdds[]) {